-This "smallness" of our planet is becoming increasingly clear with rapidly growing population, increasing and unsustainable consumption, and their resulting high ecological footprints - all against the Earth's physical and space limitations that must be shared among 7.1 billion people and other living creatures of the biosphere.
-Thus, the Small Planet serves as reminder that development choices should be guided by a necessity to distribute the space for development and habitation justly and sustainably among Earth's human and non-human inhabitants.
+With its rapidly growing population, increasing and unsustainable consumption, and resulting high ecological footprints, our planet's small stature is becoming increasingly clear.
+Earth's physical and space limitations that must be shared among more than 7.1 billion people and other living creatures of the biosphere.
+Thus, "small planet" serves as reminder that development choices should be guided by the necessity to distribute the planet's space for development and habitation justly and sustainably among Earth's human and non-human inhabitants.